fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 This section is for users who are using previous version of FusionCharts in their application.
 Here we'll talk about the change in behavior of the charts after v3.15.0.

+## Exporting of Gantt and Spark Charts as XLSX

+You can now export Gantt and Spark Line charts in XLSX format, and the files display chart data correctly.
+Earlier, the exported XLSX files would be blank.

+The Gantt chart looks like as shown below:

+LIVE CHART

+Export the above chart in XLSX format.

+## Legend Position in all Charts

+In all charts in FusionCharts XT, you can now specify the legend using the attribute `legendPosition`.
+You can set its value to - `bottom`, `top`, `top-left`, `top-right`, `bottom-left`, `bottom-right`, `left`, `left-top`, `left-bottom`, `right`, `right-top`, `right-bottom`, or `absolute`.

+Click [here](/chart-guide/chart-configurations/legend#set-the-legend-position) to know more.

 ## Height of Navigation Bar in Treemap After Drill Down

 In Treemaps, you can now set a custom height to the navigation bar after drill down, using the `navigationBarHeight` attribute.
 Earlier the navigation bar would expand when you drilled down.
 The chart has been optimized to prevent that issue.